Life insurance could be the most important financial product you ever buy.

 You will also pay less for cover if you are a non-smoker.
 However, don’t assume you can kick the habit and then take out cover as a non-smoker.
 You will need to have given up nicotine products, including e-cigarettes, for at least 12 months, and not be using any nicotine replacement products to qualify as a non-smoker.

-If you already have life cover in place and stop smoking, let your insurer know, as they might be able to reduce your premiums.
+Let your insurer know if you already have life cover in place and you stop smoking, as they might be able to reduce your premiums.

-If they are guaranteed, this means they won’t change over time, giving you certainty when budgeting.
-However, if you opt for reviewable premiums, then these could change over time, and might rise if your circumstances change.
+If they are guaranteed they won’t change over time, giving you certainty when budgeting.
+However, reviewable premiums can and probably will change over time.

-Guaranteed premiums are likely to be more expensive at the outset, but this kind of policy could prove more cost-efficient in the long-term, as premiums cannot rise over time.
+Guaranteed premiums are more expensive at the outset, but could prove more cost-efficient in the long-term, as premiums cannot rise over time.

-Don’t be tempted to be economical with the truth when applying for life cover in a bid to reduce the cost of your premiums.
+Don’t be tempted to be economical with the truth when applying for life insurance in order to reduce the cost.

-If, for example, you have been seriously ill in the past, or are currently receiving medical treatment, or you are a smoker, you should declare this when applying.
+You should always declare it if, for example, you have been seriously ill in the past or are currently receiving medical treatment, or you are a smoker.

-Even though your premiums will be higher, if you aren’t honest and your insurer discovers after your death that you didn’t tell the truth, your policy will be invalidated and won’t pay out.
+Even though it will push up your premiums, if your insurer discovers after your death that you didn’t tell the truth, your policy will be invalidated and won’t pay out.